-Werksplas.
-This marked the shared ambition of 14 Dutch and Flemish partners to propose a UNESCO nomination file of the Colonies of Benevolence in 2012 (J.v.L.)
+Signing of the Charter in Merksplas.
+This marked the shared ambition of 14 Dutch and Flemish partners to propose a UNESCO nomination file of the Colonies of Benevolence in 2012 (J.V.L.)

 Organisation

 The Dutch and Belgian governments are responsible for the nomination and the safeguarding of the OUV.
 The State Parties ensure the preservation of the OUV and the propagating of its values.
 They jointly take the responsibility for a long-term adequate implementation of the Management Plan for the site, and for timely compliance with the procedural requirements for verification by UNESCO, through periodic reports based on monitoring.